[Research]

 Robust Regimes: the direct impact of model uncertainty

 Hansen-Sargent models of robustness consider agents who are concerned with model misspecification.
 Detection error probabilities are sometimes used to train the amount of uncertainty with which agents should be worried.
 I propose a method to empirically estimate the impact of model misspecification on decisions.
 For a set of models with distorted transition matrices relative to the estimated (approximating) model, I show that the set of models which are statistically difficult to distinguish is not monotonic in the size of the distortions applied.
 For any level of detection error tolerated, forecasts which incorporate all models in that set outperform the approximating model regardless of the distortion size.
-Finally, the larger the forecast differences between the approximating and distorted models, the larger the impact on the probability that firms execute on long term real options.
+Finally, the larger the forecast differences between the approximating and distorted models, the larger te impact on the probability that firms execute on long term real options.
 By contrast, short term decisions do not show as strong of an effect when the set of indistinguishable models imply smaller forecast differences.
 The method directly incorporates not just potential model misspecification but the forecast implications between models.